 But are today’s younger farriers as handy as their older counterparts?

-That’s the opinion of Mark Miller of Huntsville, Ala.
+That’s the opinion of Mike Miller of Huntsville, Ala.
 Miller first started shoeing horses more than 30 years ago.

 Skills Are Lacking

 “The lack of skills in some farriers is very disturbing to me,” he told American Farrier Journal editors during a roundtable session at the American Farrier’s Association (AFA) convention in Lexington, Ky., during March.

 He sees the situation as similar to one he sees in his “other” job — as an emergency room orthopedic surgeon.

 “It used to be that the guys who became orthopedic surgeons weren’t necessarily the top guys in medical school,” he says.
 “What they did have going for them was that a lot of them were athletes, or had spent time working on cars, that kind of thing.
 They had good eye-hand coordination.”